kaizensecurity/WGMY2019/ayah-peng/README.md

 PNG header bytes appeared, but it got repeated 3 times & i think other packets will be the same So just need to remove duplicate ones and append data will result in correct b64 -> decode b64 (python solve.py | base64 -d > flag.png) -> image containing QR code with password, after reading the QR will give us a path "/ctf-should-be-free-like-wgmy/flag.zip"
 ![QR](https://github.com/kaizensecurity/WGMY2019/blob/master/ayah-peng/QR.png)

-The hint said "old server" ..so a quick subdomains enumeration + appending the given path.
+The hint said "old server".
+So a quick subdomains enumeration + appending the given path.
 Then only 1 result gave us the real zip (http://rahsia.wargames.my/).
 Unzipped with password and got the flag ;)